johan-bolmsjo/gods/README.md

 * Iterators are internal and tree operations slow down when they are in use.
 * Iterators are automatically advanced when the node they are parked on is removed.

+## iter

+An alternative way to use iterators that is ergonomic with Go's limited form of while loop.
+It implements the scanner idiom popularized by bufio.Scanner.

 ## list (circular double linked list)

 An intrusive circular double linked list.
 The most useful property is that a